 Day 3 – Palace of Versailles and Eiffel Tower

-Palace of Versailles and Eiffel Tower are some of the top attractions of Paris, or the world.
+Palace of Versailles and the Eiffel Tower are some of the top attractions of Paris or the world and for good reason.

 We took an Uber to Versailles but it’s said to have great connections by subway from Paris.
 It’s less than 30min drive from Paris, essentially less than our drive to school.

 In addition to the interiors of the palace, I highly recommend renting a golf cart to visit the rest of the property, including